GHeinzelmann/GHOAT.py/README.md

 $AMBERHOME/miniconda/bin/python GHOAT.py -i input.in -s equil

 This command will create an ./equil folder, with one folder inside for each of the guests.
 In order to run the simulations for each guest, you can use the run-local.bash script (to run them locally), or the PBS-run script, which is designed to run in a queue system such as TORQUE.
 Both of these files might have to be adjusted, depending on your computer or server configuration.
-The number of simulations and the applied restraints will depend on the _release_eq_ array defined in the input file.
+The number of simulations and the applied restraints will depend on the *release_eq* array defined in the input file.

 ## Free energy calculation

 ### Simulations

-Starting from the states created in the equil stage, we can now perform the binding free energy calculations, which will be located inside the ./fe folder, using the simultaneous decoupling and recoupling (SDR) method.
+Starting from the states created in the equil stage, we can now perform the binding free energy calculations, using the simultaneous decoupling and recoupling (SDR) method with restraints.
+These simulations will be located inside the ./fe folder.
 Again in the ./GHOAT/ folder, type:

 python GHOAT.py -i input.in -s fe